 Responsible: fish is harvested using fishing methods that minimize negative ecological impacts, they never use high impact trawls or bottom trawls.
 Alaska fisheries management system is the strictest in the world.

 Traceable: the fish is traceable to where it came from.
-20 – 60 percent of fish in the US is mislabeled.
+20 – 60 percent of fish in the US are mislabeled.

 Premium: blast frozen at the peak of freshness to ensure amazing flavor as well as quality.
 In the continental US, the average “fresh” fish at the grocery store is weeks old – (Cooking Light).
 Fish is one of nature’s most perishable and delicate foods.
 It spoils quickly, with decomposition beginning the moment it’s plucked from the water.
 For this reason, Sitka Salmon Shares blast-freeze their fish in small batches at -33°F or colder, right after it is delivered by their fishermen.
 This method freezes the fish solid in two hours or less, quickly locking in the fresh taste as well as texture.